 Historical Average Refund Amounts

-The average refund rate tends to fall as we near tax day.
+The average refund rate tends to fall as we near tax day and keep drifting down.
 The folks due a refund want to file as early as possible.
 The folks who owe taxes are going to wait with the procrastinators.
-Since the average comes from late February, it'll probably drift lower and lower but end somewhere in the $2800 range like in previous years.

 How does this compare to previous years?